algorys/redissue/README.md

 Plugin Dokuwiki for connecting with Redmine :

 ## Requirements
 Redissue needs [Php-Redmine-API](https://github.com/kbsali/php-redmine-api) to work.
-Download it inside the ROOT of your Dokuwiki's install.
+Download it inside the ROOT of your redissue's folder or inside ``/usr/share/php`` folder.
 ```bash
 $ mkdir vendor
 $ cd vendor